valeriosillari/valerio-portfolio/README.md

 -   fade effects at scroll down (sections)
 -   type writing effect
+-   no js fallback?
--   update favicons design: from old (drops) to new (new shape)
+-   update favicons design: from old (drops) to new (new shape) >> also social OG images
--   check share options (FG og image logo and twitter card)

 ## NICE TO HAVE:

--   splashscreen
 -   about section: better design, better links?
 -   button go to top (footer?)
 -   ES linter?